pivotal/docs-tap/getting-started.md

 ## <a id='consuming-services'></a> Section 5: Consuming Services on Tanzu Application Platform

-Tanzu Application Platform makes it easy to discover, curate, consume, and manage services across single or multi-cluster environments.
+Tanzu Application Platform makes it easy to discover, curate, consume, and manage services across single-cluster or multi-cluster environments.
-This section has procedures for several use cases regarding Services journey on Tanzu Application Platform.
+This section introduces procedures for implementing several use cases regarding services journey on Tanzu Application Platform.

 ### Overview

-Most applications depend on backing services, such as databases, queues, and caches.
+Nowadays most applications depend on backing services such as databases, queues, and caches.
-As a result, developers can spend more time focusing on developing their applications and less time worrying about the provision, configuration, and operations of the backing services the applications depend on.
-This experience is made possible in Tanzu Application Platform by using the Services Toolkit component.
+Developers spend more time focusing on developing their applications and less time worrying about the provision, configuration, and operations of the backing services.
+In Tanzu Application Platform, Services Toolkit is the component that enables this experience.

-### Use cases unlocked by Services Toolkit on Tanzu Application Platform
+### Use cases enabled by Services Toolkit on Tanzu Application Platform

 All four use cases are for binding an application to a pre-provisioned service instance.
 The use cases vary according to where the service instance is located.
 The four use cases are summarized in the following table: